Death-Raider/Neural-Network/README.md

 ```
 Training, Testing and Using
 ---------------------------
-For this example we'll be testing it on the XOR function
+For this example we'll be testing it on the XOR function.
+There are 2 ways we can go about training:
+1)Inbuilt Function
 ```js
 function xor(){
   let inp = [Math.floor(Math.random()*2),Math.floor(Math.random()*2)]; //random inputs 0 or 1 per cell